kaalahand/dorping/replit.md

-✓ New users see personalized dashboard with correct prompt limits ✓ Google OAuth integration completed with proper HTTPS and session handling (June 18, 2025) ✓ Fixed Google authentication iframe issues and redirect URI configuration
+✓ New users see personalized dashboard with correct prompt limits ✓ Google OAuth integration completed with proper HTTPS and session handling (June 18, 2025) ✓ Fixed Google authentication iframe issues and redirect URI configuration ✓ Task tiles reorganized with first 4 active and remaining 4 with "coming soon" functionality (June 19, 2025) ✓ Renamed "Create Content" to "Create Report" and reordered tasks as requested ✓ Sidebar expand button repositioned to appear as integrated part of collapsed sidebar

 ## Changelog